CharDiff-LP: A Diffusion Model with Character-Level Guidance for License Plate Image Restoration: Experiments

+We evaluate CharDiff-LP on two license plate datasets: Roboflow-LP and Dashcam-LP.
+Roboflow-LP contains 4,000 high-quality images from Roboflow Universe~\cite{roboflow-lp}; their low-quality counterparts were artificially generated using an extended Real-ESRGAN degradation pipeline~\cite{wang2021realesrgan} with additional perspective, contrast, and motion-blur augmentations to better mimic dashcam footage.
+The dataset is split into training, validation, and test sets with a 7:2:1 ratio.

 Dashcam-LP comprises 10,000 images captured from vehicle dashcams under diverse driving conditions.
-It includes 9,000 real high-quality images for training and 1,000 real low-quality images for test.
-The low-quality test samples were independently collected under challenging conditions (e.g., long distances, motion blur) and do not have corresponding high-quality counterparts.
-Examples of low-quality test images in Dashcam-LP are displayed in the top row of Fig.~\ref{fig:qualitative-dashcam}.
-For training, we synthesized the low-quality counterparts of the training samples using the degradation pipeline used for Roboflow-LP.
+Among them, 9,000 relatively clean images are used as high-quality training targets, and 1,000 challenging low-quality images (e.g., long distances, strong motion blur) are used as an unpaired real-world test set without corresponding high-quality references.
+For training, low-quality counterparts of the high-quality images are synthesized using the same degradation pipeline as in Roboflow-LP.
+We train separate models on the training splits of Roboflow-LP and Dashcam-LP and evaluate them on the corresponding test splits.

-We trained two separate models using the training splits of Roboflow-LP and Dashcam-LP, respectively, and evaluated them on the test split of Roboflow-LP and the real low-quality images in the test split of Dashcam-LP.
-This dual-evaluation setup enables a comprehensive assessment of model performance across both controlled synthetic conditions and challenging real-world scenarios.
+String-level annotations are available for all images, enabling recognition evaluation (CER and plate-level accuracy) even for unpaired real-world low-quality test images without corresponding high-quality references.